+Abstract - Unmodified phenolic resin is a brittle material with limited applications.
+Much research has been conducted to improve the properties of phenolic resins.
+The polyester phenolic copolymer has been synthesized to improve the mechanical properties and heat resistance.
 One modification of phenolic resin by boric acid which give thermosetting resin with excellent performance such as Mechanical strength, thermal stability, electrical properties and shielding of neutron radiation.
-Some reports have appeared on the synthesis and application of boroncontaining phenol-formaldehyde resin [39-42].
-In that work boron-containing resin was synthesized by formalin method [39, 40].
+Some reports have appeared on the synthesis and application of boroncontaining phenol-formaldehyde resin (Gao, et. al., 2001.
+Liu, et. al., 2002.
+Gao, et. al., 1995).
+In that work boron-containing resin was synthesized by formalin method (Gao, et. al., 2001).